 Education technology, including connectivity, equipment, and professional development for educators, is critical to AESA's support of educational equity and opportunity.
-The E-Rate program single-handedly transformed technology's role in classrooms and libraries across the country by supporting the expansion of internet connectivity.
-As modernized in 2014, the Lifeline program represents an opportunity for beneficiaries to access the Internet at home; thereby, helping to address and eliminate the homework gap.
-There is an ever-growing demand for connectivity and bandwidth.
-E-Rate and Lifeline remain critical components of federal support for ESAs, schools, and libraries, and the students they serve.
+Therefore, AESA supports E-Rate and Lifeline as essential components of federal support for ESAs, schools, libraries, and the students they serve.

-- Protect and expand funding, including continued opposition to any efforts to institute a funding cap or per-pupil allocation for E-Rate. - Ensure implementation of the Universal Service Fund (USF) and its programs as distinct and independent programs not in competition with each other. - Support expansion of E-Rate eligible services list to include cybersecurity protections and related expenses with appropriate additional funding support. - Ensure funding to support ESA in ongoing efforts to respond to cybersecurity threats and breaches, including technology, training, and infrastructure updates. - Support FCC/USAC appointees who support E-Rate. - Expand the scope of services from infrastructure to the classroom and the home for distance learning opportunities. - Protect the ability of schools, libraries, and ESAs to continue to provide affordable, equitable access to broadband and content to students and ensure that federal policy allows 24-hour learners to have 24-hour access. - Preserve vendors' ability to recoup E-Rate discount funding on one-time, special construction costs, all in the first year of a contract. - Support for continued investment in the connectivity fund to ensure students and staff have uninterrupted access in scenarios to support remote learning. - Support leveraging additional program and funding streams to better address remaining middle and final mile challenges to connectivity.
+- Protect and expand funding, including continued opposition to any efforts to institute a funding cap or per-pupil allocation for E-Rate. - Ensure implementation of the Universal Service Fund (USF) and its programs as distinct and independent programs not in competition with each other. - Support expansion of E-Rate eligible services list to include cybersecurity protections and related expenses with appropriate additional funding support. - Ensure funding to support ESAs in ongoing efforts to respond to cybersecurity threats and breaches, including technology, training, and infrastructure updates. - Support FCC/USAC appointees who support E-Rate. - Expand the scope of services from infrastructure to the classroom and the home for distance learning opportunities. - Protect the ability of schools, libraries, and ESAs to continue to provide affordable, equitable access to broadband and content to students and ensure that federal policy allows 24-hour learners to have 24-hour access. - Preserve vendors' ability to recoup E-Rate discount funding on one-time, special construction costs, all in the first year of a contract. - Support for continued investment in the connectivity fund to ensure students and staff have uninterrupted access in scenarios to support remote learning. - Support leveraging additional program and funding streams to better address remaining middle and final mile challenges to connectivity.